digitoimistodude/air-search/README.md

 ## Registering search locations

-In order to use air-search you need to register search locations in `functions.php`.
+In order to use air-search you need to register search locations.

+If you are using Air-light starter theme you can register your locations in your theme_settings in functions.php like this:

 ```php
   'search_locations' => [